snarfed/beautifulsoup/doc/source/index.rst

-* ``UnicodeEncodeError: 'charmap' codec can't encode character u'\xfoo' in position bar`` (or just about any other ``UnicodeEncodeError``) - This is not a problem with Beautiful Soup: you're trying to print a Unicode character that your console doesn't know how to display.
-See `this page on the Python wiki
+* ``UnicodeEncodeError: 'charmap' codec can't encode character u'\xfoo' in position bar`` (or just about any other ``UnicodeEncodeError``) - This is not a problem with Beautiful Soup.
+  This problem show up in two main situations.
+First, when you try to print a Unicode character that your console doesn't know how to display.
+(See `this page on the Python wiki
-  <http://wiki.python.org/moin/PrintFails>`_ for help.
-One easy
+  <http://wiki.python.org/moin/PrintFails>`_ for help.)
+Second, when
-  solution is to write the text to a file and then look at the file.
+  you're writing to a file and you pass in a Unicode character that's not supported by your default encoding.
+In this case, the simplest solution is to explicitly encode the Unicode string into UTF-8 with ``u.encode("utf8")``.

 Improving Performance
 ---------------------